mmelendez2/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+Once challenge met was to quantify the number of successful, failed, and canceled campaigns based on goal amounts within certain ranges.
+To overcome this, I not only used COUNTIFS formulas to help capture how many campaigns met their goals based on how much the funding goal was, I reverified my findings by filtering the raw data accordingly.
+For example, the number of failed campaigns with the goal amount of less than $1,000, I filtered the raw data on the Kickstarter sheet by first filtering the outcomes (Column F) to Failed, then by the Subcategory (Column O) to Plays, and finally I filtered/selected all the amounts under $1,000 in the Goal column (Column D) - this amount being 45 failed campaigns for plays with a goal less than $1,000.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+One conclusion I can draw about the Outcomes based on Launch Date are that a significant amount of theater/plays were successful in the months of May and June.
+Another conclusion that can be made is that theres a small percentage of campaigns canceled each month and even none in October.

 - What can you conclude about the Outcomes based on Goals?

+I can conclude that a majority of projects that were successful had goal amounts of less than $5,000.
+75.81% were successful with goal amounts Less than $1,000 and 72.66% were successful with goal amounts between $1,000 to $4,999.

 - What are some limitations of this dataset?

+Some limitations to this dataset can be the number of total projects captured within each goal amount.
+It may be difficult to fully understand how successful campaigns with funding goals of over $10,000 since there were only 158 in this dataset.
+The number of total projects alone with a funding amount from $1,000 to $4,999 is 534.
+One thing this does tell us though is that a majority of plays don't have funding goals more than $10,000.

 - What are some other possible tables and/or graphs that we could create?

+Other possible tables we can use could be based on the amount pledged rather than the goal amount.
+We could also use pie charts to help visualize the percentages of those successful/failed/canceled.
+Bar charts may be useful as well to show  the total number of successful or failed campaigns based on their funding goal amount: